Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Group Games

 \begin{proof} By definition $Aut(\Pi)$ is a subgroup of $S(I)$ and so acts effectively on $I$.
 By Proposition \ref{prop10} (d) and (c) there exists a cyclic subgroup $H$ of $Aut(\Pi)$ which acts freely and transitively on $I$ and with $|H| = |I|$.
-We can identify $H$ with $\Z_{2n +1}$ since it is cyclic and also with $I$ via $ev_i(h) = hi$ for any fixed $i \in I$.
+We can identify $H$ with $\Z_{2n +1}$ since it is cyclic and also with $I$ via $\Phi_i(h) = hi$ for any fixed $i \in I$.
 Thus, we can regard $\Pi$ as a digraph on $\Z_{2n +1}$ and the translation action is identified with a subgroup of $Aut(\Pi)$.
-With these identifications, $\Pi$ becomes a digraph of the form $\Gamma[A]$ by Theorem \ref{theo11} (a). \end{proof} For any group $G$ we will regard $G$ as a subgroup of $S(G)$ by identifying $i \in G$ with the left translation $\ell_i$ .
+With these identifications, $\Pi$ becomes a digraph of the form $\Gamma[A]$ by Theorem \ref{theo11} (a).

+\end{proof} For any group $G$ we will regard $G$ as a subgroup of $S(G)$ by identifying $i \in G$ with the left translation $\ell_i$ .
 For any graph subset $A$ of a group $G$ we will use this identification to regard $G$ as a subgroup of $Aut(\Gamma[A])$.
+In particular, a group digraph is point-symmetric.